cms-tau-pog/TauFW/PicoProducer/README.md

 ### Why do my jobs take so long ?

 Make sure that `nfilesperjob` in the configuration is small enough.
-Furthermore, file connections to DAS are often slow, so you can pass the "prefetch" option, `-p`, which first copies the input file locally, and removes it at the end of the job:
+Furthermore, file connections to GRID can often be slow.
+One immediate solution is to pass the "prefetch" option, `-p`, which first copies the input file to the local working directory, and removes it at the end of the job:
 ```
 pico.py submit -c mutau -y 2018 -p
 ```
-If you run repeatedly on nanoAOD files that are stored on the GRID, consider doing the skimming step to save them on a local storage system for faster connection and smalle file size.
+If you repeatedly run on the same nanoAOD files that are stored on the GRID, consider doing a skimming step to reduce their file size and save them on a local storage system for faster connection.

 Note: In the future, event-based splitting will be added to break up large input nanoAOD files into smaller pieces per job.